By Francis Abugbilla

 On March 28, 2022, Israel hosted the first US-Arab meeting of foreign ministers, including ministers from Egypt and Morocco, in a step to strengthen the Abraham Accord.
 This is significant because both Egypt and Morocco are Arab League and AU members and could reduce anti-Israel perceptions on the continent.

 Yet even as strides are being made to warm relations with Arab nations on the continent, not much is being done in sub-Saharan Africa.
-In fact, the Bennett administration faltered in its relations with Africa when, in the wake of the Omicron variant of the COVID-19 in late 2021, Israel became one of the first countries to ban travel to most African countries.
+In fact, the new administration faltered in its relations with Africa when, in the wake of the Omicron variant of the COVID-19 in late 2021, Israel became one of the first countries to ban travel to most African countries.
 The ban received criticism from some Israeli policymakers and scholars.
 Professor Lynn Schler warned that the ban was a “dangerous precedent for maintaining relations based on mutual respect.”

 A (possible) bright future for Israel-Africa relations

-As a technology entrepreneur, perhaps Bennett can leverage Israel’s cutting-edge technological innovations to build strong partnerships in Africa.
+As a technology entrepreneur, perhaps Naftali Bennett can leverage Israel’s cutting-edge technological innovations to build strong partnerships in Africa.
 The continent needs a technological revolution for its development and will support policies that will enable its industrialization.

 By strengthening economic and other forms of diplomacy in Africa, Israel can encourage the African majority’s support, both internationally and within African institutions.